HackYourAssignment/databases-Cohort53/Week2/LESSONPLAN.md

 5. Indexes
 6. Domain modeling (ERD)

-### 0. Async nature of MySQL-Nodejs interaction
+### 0. Async nature of PostgreSQL-Nodejs interaction

 #### Explanation

+The trainees should be well familiar with asynchronous JavaScript by now but it is good to make it clear:
 The nature of database queries is asynchronous.
 Some queries can take long time to execute.
-When our JavaScript MySQL client is sending the queries to the MySQL server, it may not want to block until the answer is returned.
+When our JavaScript PostgreSQL client is sending the queries to the PostgreSQL server, it may not want to block until the answer is returned.
-However if the JavaScript MySQL client is sending multiple queries such that the second query (for example insert) depends on the first query (for example create), then it must wait until the execution of the first query is successful.
+However if the JavaScript PostgreSQL client is sending multiple queries such that the second query (for example insert) depends on the first query (for example create), then it must wait until the execution of the first query is successful.
-To ensure smooth interaction with the MySQL server, promises can be used in conjunction with the await() method.
+To ensure smooth interaction with the PostgreSQL server, promises can be used in conjunction with the await() method.

-#### Example(s)

-Demonstrate with four programs at [this repository](https://github.com/unmeshvrije/database_examples) how

-1. Program `1-db-naive.js` fails because the connection is closed prematurely.
-2. Program `2-db-callback.js` solves the problem but looks ugly because of the callback-hell.
-3. Program `3-db-promise.js` uses the promise chaining to make it better. about building those promises
-4. Program `4-db-await.js` uses promisify() and await() to make it the best.

 #### Exercise

-The program called `async-create-insert.js` can be found in `Week2` folder.
+The program called `async-create-insert.js` can be found in `Week2/scripts` folder.
-Add a select query to that program using await and promisify.
+Add a select query to that program using async/await.

 #### Essence

 > async keyword : to create asynchronous function and ensure they return promise without having to worry

 > await : to call a function returning promise without having to call .then() over that promise

-> promisify() : to convert a callback based function to a promise based one.

 ### 1. Identifiers (Primary key, Foreign key, Composite key)